SaladTechnologies/sdnext-dynamic/README.md

 ![](images/setup2.png)

 5. Select your GPUs.
-For and SDXL based model, we'll want GPUs with at least 16GB of VRAM.
+For an SDXL based model, we'll want GPUs with at least 16GB of VRAM.

 ![](images/setup3.png)